-Recently the Public Audit Act and the Controller of Budget Act have added obligations for the Auditor General and the Controller of Budget to publish their reports within a short period of time.
+The Public Audit Act and the Controller of Budget Act, for example, contain obligations for the Auditor General and the Controller of Budget to publish their reports within a short period of time.
+We have already reported that this is not being followed.

-And the County Governments Act provides for rules of access to information in the Counties that partly double up with the Access to Information Act.
+And the County Governments Act provides for rules of access to information in the Counties that partly double up with the Access to Information Act – and ran unnoticed since devolution came into place in 2012 / 2013.

 Table of Content